Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Security Analysis

 \section{Security Analysis}

-In this section, we evaluate the security resilience of the proposed architecture under a comprehensive adversarial framework.
-Our analysis focuses on the composability of information-theoretic authentication and Byzantine Fault Tolerance consensus, demonstrating how the system mitigates threats spanning from quantum-computational attacks to internal protocol deviations.
+In this section, we evaluate the security resilience of the hybrid architecture under a comprehensive adversarial framework.
+The security analysis focuses on the composability of information-theoretic authentication and Byzantine Fault Tolerance consensus, demonstrating how the system mitigates threats spanning from quantum-computational attacks to internal protocol deviations.